redis/Redis-Insight-Guides/src/tutorials/redis_stack/working_with_graphs.md

 ```

 ## Adding relationships

 We model graph data very similarly to how we would describe it in a human language:

 - A user makes a transaction
 - That transaction contains a bike

 We already have User and Bike nodes, we're only missing the Transactions, so let's create them.

-We also need to establish the relationships between all the nodes; we do that by matching the existing nodes, saving them in a variable (b, u, t) and using that variable to create the relationships
+We also need to establish the relationships between all the nodes; we do that by matching the existing nodes, saving them in a variable (b, u, t) and using that variable to create the relationships.

 ```redis Model bike sales
 GRAPH.QUERY bikes_graph '